If something requires discipline to stay correct, it will eventually become incorrect.

 The Workflow: Treat Content as a Data Source

-Instead of manually curating links, I treat my blog as the source of truth and my README as a rendered view.
+Instead of manually curating links, I treat my blog as the source of truth and my README as a rendered view of it.

 Here is the core of the workflow: